Qualtagh/OracleDBUtils/README.md

 Oracle 12 introduces a package `utl_call_stack` which provides information about subprogram units.
 In Oracle versions prior to 12, there's no way to get subprogram name except parsing the source code.
 The purpose of package `p_stack` is to find subprogram name by parsing the source code according to information returned by `dbms_utility.format_call_stack`.

 There are two versions of this package released: one for Oracle 9 (`p_stack.9.sql`) and another one for Oracle 10 and 11 (`p_stack.sql`).
 Also, you can use the latter one in Oracle 12 as well. `p_stack` provides some information that `utl_call_stack` lacks: program and subprogram types (PACKAGE, PROCEDURE, FUNCTION etc.), subprogram names for backtrace stack.
+Methods `getDynamicDepth`, `getErrorDepth` and `getBacktraceDepth` are optimized for Oracle 12 by calling `utl_call_stack` functions.

 Anonymous classes source code is retrieved via views `V$SQL` and `V$SQLTEXT_WITH_NEWLINES`.
 Stored program units code is gained via `ALL_SOURCE`.
 The type of the program unit in `getBacktraceStack` is requested from `ALL_OBJECTS`.
 This package is written in pure PL/SQL.
 Double quoted identifiers are supported.
 Strings `q`-notation is supported too.
 Procedures and functions without definitions are skipped properly.